-18 EMPLOYEE COST
+19. EMPLOYEE COST

-The Employee cost attributable to Indus Gas Limited has been allocated in the agreed ratio (refer note 3) by Focus and recorded as the cost of sales and administrative expenses in the consolidated statement of comprehensive income amounting to US\$ 369,852 (previous year US\$ 327,733) and US\$ 553,217 (previous year US\$ 473,106) respectively.
-Cost pertaining to the employees of the Group have been included under administrative expense is US\$ 155,719 (previous year US\$ 449,778).
+Per the PSC, Focus is the Operator of the Block.
+For SGL field, ONGC has a participative interest of 30% in the development cost.
+Hence, the share of Iservices and Newbury are proportionately reduced (i.e. 45.5% and 17.5% respectively).
+For the Non-SGL field, the share of Iservices, Newbury and Focus are in the ratio of 65%, 25% and 10% respectively.
+The Employee cost attributable to Indus Gas Limited has been allocated in the agreed ratio (refer no 3) by Focus and recorded as cost of sales and administrative expenses in the consolidated statement of comprehensive income amounting to US\$ 331,882 (previous year US\$ 369,852) and US\$ 254,718 (previous year US\$ 553,217) respectively.
+Cost pertaining to the employees of the Group have been included under administrative expense is US\$ 172,828 (previous year US\$ 155,179).

-19. FOREIGN CURRENCY EXCHANGE (LOSS)/GAIN, NET
+20. FOREIGN CURRENCY EXCHANGE (LOSS)/ GAIN, NET

-The Group has recognised the following in the profit or loss on account of foreign currency fluctuations:
+The Group has recognized the following in the profit or loss on account of foreign currency fluctuations:

-31 March 2018 31 March 2017 (Loss)/Gain on restatement of foreign currency monetary receivables and payables (4,113,835) 2,260,762 (Loss)/Gain arising on settlement of foreign currency transactions and restatement of foreign currency balances arising out of Oil block operations (15,949) 15,148 Total (4,129,784) 2,275,910
+31 March 2019 31 March 2018 Gain/ (Loss) on restatement of foreign currency monetary receivables and payables (19,456) (4,113,835) Gain/(loss) arising on settlement of foreign currency transactions and restatement of foreign currency balances arising out of Oil block operations 632,050 (15,949) Total 612,594 (4,129,784)

-20. OPERATING LEASES
+21. OPERATING LEASES

-Lease payments capitalised under exploration and evaluation assets and development/production assets during the year ended 31 March 2018 amounts to US\$ 51,376,926 (previous year US\$ 40,298,219).
+Lease payments capitalised under exploration and evaluation assets and development/ production assets during the year ended 31 March 2019 amount to US\$ 43,682,502 (previous year US\$ 51,376,926).
 No sublease payments or contingent rent payments were made or received.
 No sublease income is expected as all assets held under lease agreements are used exclusively by the Group.
 All the operating leases of the Group can be cancelled and there are no future minimum payments for the existing operating leases.
 The terms and conditions of these operating leases do not impose any significant financial restrictions on the Group.

-21. EARNINGS PER SHARE
+22. EARNINGS PER SHARE